davidkhachatryan123/davidkhachatryan123/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on Zealous company
-- 🌱 I’m currently develop on ASP.NET Core and Angular
+- 🌱 I’m currently develop with ASP.NET Core and Angular
 - 📫 How to reach me: davidkhachatryan359@gmail.com

 <!--